-I found many new vendors at trade shows, and some African runners started coming in with their vans loaded with carvings, so I began experimenting with some cheap African masks, statues and beads.
-I was still carrying a lot of unusual folk art and hand made birdhouses.
-One year I won an award for the best bird house selection in the Atlanta area.
+I found many vendors at trade shows, and some African runners started coming in with their vans loaded with carvings, so I began experimenting with some cheap African masks, statues and beads to go along with the unusual folk art and other hand made objects I carried.

-Eventually in 1994 a man who would become my long time good friend and mentor found his way to me.
-He started teaching me the difference between authentic African pieces and those that were made for the sole purpose of selling.
-He worked with several museums selling only high quality authentic traditional African tribal art, so I started going more in that direction as my business was being transformed from a store into a real art gallery.
+Eventually in 1994 a man who would become my long time good friend and mentor found his way to me through interesting circumstances.
+He started teaching me the difference between authentic African tribal pieces and those that were made for the sole purpose of selling to tourists.
+He worked with several museums selling only high quality authentic traditional African tribal art, so I started going more in that direction as my business was being transformed from an arts and crafts store into a real art gallery.

-In 2000, after many years of long days and little time off, I ultimately made the difficult decision to close the gallery.
-I never miss the long hours and high costs required to run an art gallery, but I do miss talking with all of the wonderful, interesting people who came into my gallery every day.
+It was becoming more difficult to deal with the spiraling costs required to run an art gallery, so after many years of long days and little time off, I ultimately made the difficult decision to close the gallery.
+I have never missed the long hours and high costs required to run an art gallery, but I do miss talking with all of the wonderful, interesting people who came into my gallery every day.